SnowBroScott/possibly-a-hero-canonical/decision-log.md

 STATUS: NOTED — captured this session; NOT yet integrated into City_Layer.
 Integration (City_Layer §4 rewrite + Run Design consistency pass) is its own beat next session.

+---

+DECISION LOG ENTRY

+DECISION: World_Feedback is LOCKED.

+World_Feedback moves from DRAFT to /locked/World_Feedback.
+It is now canonical and constrains content below it.

+What it locks: the feedback layer as a single hidden scale read through three channel voices (Citizens, Superhero Community, Rex Flynn) that agree on the event and disagree on its meaning; the scale reflects, never grades, gates, or punishes — mirrors not gates applied to the narrative layer; name emergence as a three-branch behavioral engine (showed up / didn't show / abandoned), read from behavior, not from the scale or from morale; absence is voiced by the channels, never penalized; morale is a parallel city-state system with no run-side mechanical effect (no XP multiplier); Rex Flynn character specification; minor objectives as world signal.

+WHY: The document was reconciled against locked Run Design, Guiding Principles, and the minor-objectives pillar, and rewritten to carry the June 16 feedback work (the scale model, the zero-state/absence-is-voiced model, the three-branch naming engine, the morale-is-parallel resolution).
+Canon Guard PASS.
+Cross- System Auditor CLEAN with City_Layer (two prior MINOR tensions resolved: the §4 morale-state naming fossil struck; the morale-bar-vs-temperature disambiguation deferred to the three-bar integration beat, as it concerns a NOTED entry not present in either locked document).

+REPLACES: Supersedes the World_Feedback DRAFT.
+DRAFT retired.

+STATUS: LOCKED — June 16, 2026

+---

+DECISION LOG ENTRY

+DECISION: City_Layer is LOCKED.

+City_Layer moves from DRAFT to /locked/City_Layer.
+It is now canonical and constrains content below it.

+What it locks: mirrors not gates scoped to the post-tutorial city (the tutorial arc gates by run type as onboarding only); tutorial arc buildings; four city stages; the Training Center complete system with two independent parallel deepening tracks (Hero Points tiered upgrades and mentor challenges, no cross-payment); the Hero's Lair; the restoration model; city-wide morale as a parallel city-state system with no run-side mechanical effect; and the run-to-city flow with completion tiers and stacking mission outputs.

+WHY: The document was reconciled against locked Run Design (completion tiers / stacked outputs added; mission outputs confirmed), Guiding Principles (the universal "no exceptions" mirrors-not-gates claim scoped to the post-tutorial city, resolving the Canon Guard CONFLICT), and minor objectives (city-wide morale, the HP two-track deepening model).
+Canon Guard PASS.
+Cross-System Auditor CLEAN with World_Feedback.

+REPLACES: Supersedes the City_Layer DRAFT.
+DRAFT retired.

+STATUS: LOCKED — June 16, 2026